DenisovAV/flutter_gemma/README.md

 **Coming Soon**

-* Support of Flutter for Web
-* Network-based model download for seamless updates.
+* Network-based model using/downloading for seamless updates.